 Once you’ve reached your annual limit, you’re responsible for the full cost of any dental care you need.
 You can ask your dentist about a payment plan for the amount you’re responsible for, or you may want to consider supplemental dental insurance coverage or a dental savings plan – both can help fill the financial gaps when your traditional dental insurance has hit its limit.

-Dental discount plans enable you to save 10%-60% on your dental care.
-There are plans that cover all treatments – from braces to dentures.
-There are no annual spending caps, waiting periods, approval process or restrictions on pre-existing conditions, dental savings plans do not.
+Dental savings plans provide savings on virtually all treatments – from braces to dentures.
+And while traditional dental insurance often has annual spending caps, waiting periods, approval process or restrictions on pre-existing conditions, dental savings plans do not.